 Most hospital visits are due to lifestyle diseases like obesity, hypertension, diabetes and similar.
 These can be monitored with telehealth and patients can easily comply with a doctor’s instructions without going to the hospital.
 Patients can save travel costs and time by using telehealth for non-critical checkups.

-By integrating HealthKit and Google Fit in a telehealth app, instructions for exercise, sleeping patterns and nutrition can be encoded and the app can track the patient’s compliance and send a regular report to the physician.
+By integrating HealthKit and Google Fit in a telehealth app, people can get instructions for exercise, sleeping patterns, and nutrition.
+Their data gets encoded and the app can track the patient’s compliance and send a regular report to the physician.

 Coupled with wearable bio-trackers and e-prescription technology, telehealth promises to bring immense progress in healthcare service delivery.
 We’ve written an extensive article on telehealth here.
 Please spare some time to read it.
 You will learn a lot from it.

 The healthcare problems we face today present themselves as opportunities to create stable businesses for the visionary entrepreneur.
 Do you want to solve any of the medical challenges we’ve discussed by building your own health app?